Remortgage Market Sees Best Performance In A Decade!

 Nationwide withdrew free legals last year for existing customers remortgaging.
 Just last week they announced the return of free legal conveyancing or a cashback offer of £500, which is £250 more than was on offer previously.

 There is a kink in the chain though as it’s not the same service as it was before.
 That’s a good thing.
 The firm’s legal services used to be provided by LMS, which there have been reports trickling through the broker community that they weren’t able to cope with the demands.
-Instead of one outsourcing firm, Nationwide have chosen to use a half dozen legal conveyancing firms this time around.
+Instead of one outsourcing firm, Nationwide has chosen to use a half dozen legal conveyancing firms this time around.

 It appears though that they have their eyes set on the London housing market rather than remortgaging.
-First time buyers predominantly as the building society also announced a higher loan rate for first time buyers of 95% LTV for up to £350,000 property valuations, which is £100,000 more than previously.
+First-time buyers predominantly as the building society also announced a higher loan rate for first-time buyers of 95% LTV for up to £350,000 property valuations, which is £100,000 more than previously.